xanhvuong/Clock-on-STM32F103RCT6/README.md

 # ⏰ Digital Clock on STM32F103RCT6 with LCD16x2
-# Small project for my Microcontroller subject.
+# Small project for my Microcontroller subject since 2022

 ## 📖 Introduction
 This project implements a simple **digital clock** on the STM32F103RCT6 microcontroller.